||Gold Bar Singletrack

 The Gold Bar ST is a nice but steepish climb up tilted slickrock.
 It's

-a good ride, although only about 2 miles.
+a good ride all by itself, although only about 2 miles.
 Then the trail joins the Gold

 Bar 4x4 route, which is considerably less fun.
 The combined route is